openMF/mifos-gazelle/docs/MIFOSX.md

 \* Reports is integrated and rendering, with one upstream dependency outstanding — see [Reports Module](#reports-module-pentaho).

-MySQL and Kafka appear in the upstream architecture and Gazelle does run both, but for Payment Hub EE and vNext — MifosX itself uses neither since the move to PostgreSQL.
+MySQL and Kafka are not used by the MifosX Gazelle deployment.

 Components deployed into the `mifosx` namespace: